awsdocs/aws-cdk-guide/v2/bootstrapping-troubleshoot.md

 ### Prevention<a name="bootstrapping-troubleshoot-s3-bucket-name-prevention"></a>

-**Proactively bootstrap your environments**  <a name="bootstrapping-troubleshoot-s3-bucket-name-prevention-proactive"></a>
-If you don’t have reasons to customize bootstrapping or synthesis, we recommend that you use the default bootstrapping process and synthesizer, which work together automatically\.
-To do this, the default Amazon S3 bucket name that will be created during bootstrapping must not yet exist\.
-To prevent against this from happening, we recommend that you proactively bootstrap each Region for each AWS account that you plan to use\.
-You can do this before you ever plan on actually deploying CDK applications into the environment\.
+We recommend that you proactively bootstrap each AWS environment that you plan to use\.
+For more information, see [When to bootstrap your environment](bootstrapping-env.md#bootstrapping-env-when)\.
 Specifically for the Amazon S3 bucket naming issue, this will create Amazon S3 buckets in each AWS environment and prevent others from using your Amazon S3 bucket name\.

-**Protect your account ID**  <a name="bootstrapping-troubleshoot-s3-bucket-name-prevention-protect"></a>
-Limit the sharing of your account ID\.
-This will help to prevent bad actors from using your account ID to generate their own Amazon S3 bucket names\.